This is a total “pretend” board game, and the board is the world.

 This ethos will go and human decency, dignity, and respect will be restored to these people who have been so abused by our government.

-This includes the Chinese who worked on the railroads in the 19th century and the Japanese who were interred.
-It includes the Africans who were ripped from their homeland to be slaves, and it includes the Latin people who have also been often mistreated and the subject of prejudice as well.
+This includes the Chinese who worked on the railroads in the 19th century and the Japanese-Americans who were thrown into camps.
+It includes the Africans who were ripped from their homeland to be slaves, and it includes the Latin people who have often been mistreated and the subject of prejudice as well.

 Of course, the apology begins with the Native peoples of Turtle Island, whose land was stolen at the very beginning of this experiment, and it is still happening as we speak.